AlexWoroschilow/GmuxBacklight/README.md

 # Deepin gmux backlight fix
-This is a fix for the problem desripbed here: https://bbs.deepin.org/forum.php?mod=viewthread&tid=141241
+This is a fix for the problem described here: https://bbs.deepin.org/forum.php?mod=viewthread&tid=141241

 I did the test under Deepin 15.9.2 only with the intel_backlight.